pytorch/serve/kubernetes/README.md

 ## EFS Backed Model Store Setup

+Torchserve Helm Chart needs a PersistentVolume with a tag `torchserve-model-store` prepared with a specific folder structure shown below.
+This PersistentVolume contains the snapshot & model files which are shared between multiple pods of the torchserve deployment.

+    model-server/
+    ├── config
+    │   └── config.properties
+    └── model-store
+        ├── mnist.mar
+        └── squeezenet1_1.mar

+**Create EFS Volume for the EKS Cluster **

-This section describes steps to prepare a PersistentVolume that would be used by the TS Helm Chart.
+This section describes steps to prepare a EFS backed PersistentVolume that would be used by the TS Helm Chart.

-For this example we use a PersistentVolumes backed by EFS to store the MAR files and Torchserve config that would be shared by all the TorchServe Pods.
-The PersistentVolumeClaim of the Deployment can be fulfilled by any Distributed Strorage backed PersistentVolume.

-To prepare a EFS volume as a shared model / config store we
+To prepare a EFS volume as a shared model / config store we,

 1. Create a EFS file system.
 2. Create a Security Group, Ingress rule to enable EFS communicate across NAT of the EKS cluster
 3. Copy the Torchserve MAR files / Config files to a predefined directory structure.

 Bulk of the heavy lifting for these steps is performed by ``setup_efs.sh`` script.

-This script would

-* Creete a EFS File system
-* Create a Security Group, Ingress rule to enable EFS communicate across NAT of the EKS cluster
-* Boootup an EC2 host and attach the EFS Filesystem

-Finally we would copy the MAR files / Config files to the EFS mounted by the EFS.

 To run the script, Update the following variables in `setup_efs.sh`

     CLUSTER_NAME=TorchserveCluster # EKS TS Cluser Name
     MOUNT_TARGET_GROUP_NAME="eks-efs-group"